sen0rxol0/pafe/README.md

 # PAFE - PRIVATE SAFE
 This app is targeted for anything that needs password encryption.
+Currently it only has support for password management.

 MOTO: One password to rule them all.

-State: early BETA

 ## About encryption
 PAFE encrypts using AES-256-GCM algorithm with a master key,